shubham8324/kubernetes/README.md

 E0125 05:57:00.974539    6630 memcache.go:265] couldn't get current server API group list: Get "http://localhost:8080/api?timeout=32s": dial tcp 127.0.0.1:8080: connect: connection refused
 The connection to the server localhost:8080 was refused - did you specify the right host or port?
 ```

+## To use the kubectl command on a worker node, you have to follow the steps below.
-- Run command from master node to you worker nodes
+- Run the command from the master node to your worker nodes.
 ```
 sudo scp /etc/kubernetes/admin.conf <worker username>@<worker IP>:/home/<worker username>/admin.conf
 ```